DennisKCA/Concrete-compressive-strength-regressions/README.md

    Fine Aggregate (component 7)(kg in a m^3 mixture) Age (day)
-   Concrete compressive strength(MPa, megapascals) Each regression model have been evaluated with r2_score and based on the results random forrest regression shows the best result
+   Concrete compressive strength(MPa, megapascals) Each regression model have been evaluated with r2_score and based on the results random forrest regression shows the best fit to the model